xheon/panoptic-reconstruction/README.md

 The 3D-FRONT indoor datasets consists of 6,813 furnished apartments.
 We use Blender-Proc [2] to render photo-realistic images from individual rooms.
 We use version from 2020-06-14 of the data.

+### Download:
+We provide the preprocessed 3D-Front data here: https://hidrive.ionos.com/share/nfgac71bo2  .
+Extract the downloaded data into ``data/front3d/`` or adjust the root data path ``lib/config/paths_catalog.py``.
+By downloading our derived work from the original 3D-Front you accept their original Terms of Use (https://gw.alicdn.com/bao/uploaded/TB1ZJUfK.z1gK0jSZLeXXb9kVXa.pdf).

 #### Modifications:
 - We replace all walls and ceilings and "re-draw" them in order to close holes in the walls, e.g. empty door frames or windows.